-The Nebo-Babel deposit is hosted within a concentrically zoned, tube-like gabbronorite intrusion (1078 Ma) that has a 5 km east-west extent, a 1 km × 0.5 km cross-section, and a shallow WSW-plunge (Figure 4).
-The gabbro-norite has intruded felsic orthogneissic country rocks of amphibolite to granulite facies metamorphic grade and is offset along the north-southerly Jameson Fault, which separates the Babel and Nebo deposits that are of similar morphology.
-Babel is a large, generally EW to SW striking, mainly low-grade disseminated deposit that subcrops through thin sand cover to the east but plunges under more than 400 m of country rock and remains open to a depth of 600 m.
+For Nebo-Babel, drill intersections include 106.5 m at 2.4% Ni, 2.7% Cu, and 0.2g/t PGE; and a resource of about 1 million tonnes contained Ni and 1 million tonnes contained Cu+Co has been released.
+The Nebo-Babel deposit is hosted within a concentrically-zoned, tube-like gabbronorite intrusion (1078 Ma) that has a 5 km east-west extent, a 1 x 0.5 km plan view cross section, and a shallow WSW-plunge (Figure 4).
+The gabbro-norite has intruded felsic orthogneissic country rocks of amplibolite to granulite facies metamorphic grade and is offset along the north-south Jameson Fault, which separates the Babel and Nebo deposits that are of similar morphology.
+Babel is a large, generally EW to SW striking, mainly low-grade disseminated deposit that subcrops through thin sand cover to the east but plunges under more than 400 m of country rock and remains open to a depth of 600 m (Figure 4b).
 Nebo, 2 km to the northeast, is buried under a few metres of aeolian dune sand and is smaller than Babel, but contains a number of high grade massive sulphide pods that are mainly found in the upper part of the intrusion.
-It extends at least 1.8 km east-west but its eastern limit and lower intrusive contact (inferred at >600 m) have not yet been drill defined.
-The deposits were discovered using deflation lag sampling on a 1 km × 0.5 km grid drill pattern.
-However, strong magnetic, electromagnetic, and gravity anomalies highlight the massive and disseminated mineralisation in the deposit.
-For example, Figure 5 shows the late channel B-field time constant from a GEOTEM survey over the area.
+It extends at least 1.8 km east-west, but its eastern limit and lower intrusive contact (inferred at >600 m - Figure 4b) have not yet been drill-defined.
+The deposits were discovered using deflation lag sampling on a 1 km x 0.5 km grid drill pattern.
+However, strong magnetic, electromagnetic, and gravity anomalies highlight the massive and disseminated mineralization in the deposit.
+Nebo-Babel has a number of features in common with other Ni-Cu-PGE deposits hosted in dynamic magma conduits (e.g., Voisey's Bay, Canada), such as multiple magma pulses and sulphide entrainment from depth, rather than in-situ sulphide segregation (Seat et al., 2007, 2009).